noahgibbs/self_conscious_dgd/37_ArraysMappings.md

 $20 = ({ 0, 0, 0, 0, 9, 8, 1 })
 ```

 The + operator will concatenate two arrays.
-It's also possible to allocate a very long array using the allocate() family of kfuns.
+It's also possible to allocate a very long array using the allocate() family of kfuns and copy the shorter array over top of it with a for() loop.

 ## Subtracting from Arrays and Mappings